CHRISHA1122/milestone-project-2/README.md

 ### Bugs

-* Game link button on home page showing error in html validator FIX - Changed to class btn.
+* Game link button on home page showing error in html validator:
+FIX - Changed to class btn.

-* 404 error showing on gmaepage when site went live.
+* 404 error showing on gmaepage when site went live:
 FIX - Adjusted file path.

-* Game pause when any part of screen is clicked.
+* Game pause when any part of screen is clicked:
 FIX - Changed pause text to set.Interactive.

 ### Future Updates